Jve386/NativeNinjas-Apps/README.md

 ## Video Presentation of the Finished Product
 Watch the video presentation [here](https://youtu.be/ewxQMzPjMV4).

+## 🗡️Releases
+The app has three versions available, which can be accessed through the [Releases](https://github.com/Jve386/NativeNinjas-Apps/releases) page: Product 1, Product 2, and Product 3.

 ## 🗡️Technologies Used
 - Language: Java, Kotlin
 - Data Persistence: SQLite (In-memory game state)